 For the average lawyer, three years in law school represents a long series of negative months.
 It might have been tempting not to track your net worth (although you should) because it’s depressing to see your “worth” decreasing each month.

 But so it goes.
-I won’t the first to tell you that your law school education isn’t free, so you make a calculated bet that you’ll win in the long run.
+I won’t be the first to tell you that your law school education isn’t free, so you make a calculated bet that you’ll win in the long run.

 After law school, at some point you’ll start generating an income that is higher than your spending rate.
 Surprisingly it might not be your first couple of months of working (security deposits, furniture, moving expenses, etc.) but eventually you reach the tipping point.

 This is the first crucial step.
-When you record a month where your net worth increasse for the first time in years, this is a moment to celebrate.
+When you record a month where your net worth increase for the first time in years, this is a moment to celebrate.

 2. Net worth zero